I Asked Agentic AI to Build My OPC Pipeline (And It Actually Worked)

 Does OPC Data Wrangler require coding?

-No. The AI copilot handles technical configuration from natural language descriptions.
-However, full CPython scripting is available for custom transforms when needed.
+No. The AI copilot handles configuration from natural language.
+Full CPython scripting is available for custom transforms when needed.

 How does visual verification work?

-Every AI action creates a visible node in the DAG canvas.
-Click any node to see configuration, trace data flow visually, and verify transforms are correct before deploying.
+Every AI action creates a visible node on the DAG canvas.
+Click any node to see its configuration, trace data flow visually, and verify the transform before deploying.

 What OPC servers are supported?

-OPC Data Wrangler works with any standard OPC UA server - Siemens, Rockwell, Schneider Electric, Kepware, and any vendor implementing OPC UA.
+Any standard OPC UA server: Siemens, Rockwell, Schneider Electric, Kepware, and any vendor implementing OPC UA.

 Are AI tokens included?